Staff Product Designer

 Influenced enrollment

-The measurement approach our data lead built for Yield (defining "influence" as the student acting after a Yield touchpoint, not just being touched) became the standard way Niche measures enrollment impact across products.
+The measurement approach our data lead built, defining "influence" as the student acting after a Yield touchpoint, not just being touched, became the standard way Niche measures enrollment impact across products.

 What I'd do differently.

 The Inbox-channel tension was the fight I should have anticipated, not reacted to.
 I framed Yield's reframe well, then walked into the channel debate without a position prepared.
-Two months of repeated framing got it landed, but if I'd written the channel-integrity memo on day one, sitting next to the auto-complete one, it would have landed in two weeks.
+Two months of repeated framing got it landed, but if I'd written the channel-integrity memo on day one, it would have landed in two weeks.
 Strategic foresight is the staff move I keep practicing.

-The commercial tier structure was a late addition, slotted in once design was nearly final.
+The commercial tier structure was a late addition.
 Tier construction wasn't my deliverable, but PM was figuring out the structure in parallel without the school-maturity patterns from research in hand.
 Next time I'd hand that synthesis to PM in week two, not week ten, so the tier story emerges with the design instead of bolted on.

 Niche Inbox

-A two-tier inbox that earned 5x the open rate of email and built the trusted channel Yield would later need to convert.
+A two-tier inbox that earned 5× the open rate of email, and built the trusted channel Yield would later need to convert.

 40%